hunter-atk/Ulam-Spiral-Challenge/README.md

 A just-for-fun, mathy programming challenge inspired by my mentor's high school geometry scribbles.

-This program will enable you to visualize different geometric patterns in a spiral depending on its numeric inputs.
+This program will enable you to visualize different geometric patterns in a square-shaped spiral depending on its numeric inputs.

 This program, which takes an integer x as an input, should draw a spiral of squares containing integers to a canvas.
 The numbers in your spiral should begin at 1 and increase by the value of x with each consecutive itteration of a square.